 Battle over police records reaches California appeals court

+SAN FRANCISCO (AP) — The California attorney general's office urged a state appeals court Thursday to refrain from ordering it to review and publicly release a massive trove of records documenting investigations into police shootings, use-of-force incidents and officer misconduct.
-SAN FRANCISCO (AP) — Lawyers for California's attorney general argued in an an appeals court Thursday against the release of police misconduct records, saying a transparency law that took effect this year never intended his office to vet and disclose a vast trove of information created by local law enforcement agencies.

-They sought to reverse a lower court's order for Attorney General Xavier Becerra to turn over the records to news organizations, including The Associated Press, that sued his office.
+Lawyers for Attorney General Xavier Becerra said a transparency law that took effect this year never intended for his office to commit the extraordinary resources needed to vet so many records.
+They sought to reverse a lower court's order to turn over the records to news organizations that sued his office.

-Senate Bill 1421 took effect on Jan.
-1 and was designed to guarantee public access to records involving investigations into officer shootings, use-of-force incidents and incidents involving officer misconduct.

-The First Amendment Coalition and KQED News, which initially sued Becerra's office, sought the records because the state Department of Justice independently investigates alleged wrongdoing in police departments around the state and holds the largest repository of such records.

-Becerra argued against duplicating the release of records created by local agencies that are already obligated to disclose under the law.
-He also said it would create an “onerous task” for his office to vet and redact sensitive information that may compromise an ongoing investigation.
+Deputy Attorney General Jennifer E. Rosenberg told a three-judge panel that state lawmakers may not have considered imposing “this enormous burden” on Becerra's office when drafting the bill.

+But the attorney's general's office, which is a repository for years of local police investigations, has continued fighting.

+At a news conference earlier in the week, Becerra said his office has released pre-2019 documents on agents from its Division of Law Enforcement.
+He doesn't oppose the release of older documents involving local agencies but said those agencies should be the ones to disclose them.

-“It would grind to a halt so many of the other things we have to do if all of a sudden we have to redirect our resources away from law enforcement and public safety to do data assessment and release of information that other agencies already are doing,” Becerra told reporters in Sacramento earlier this week.
+“For us it would be an onerous obligation to have to redo what the (local) agency is already obligated to do,” he said.
+“It would grind to a halt so many of the other things we have to do if all of a sudden we have to redirect our resources away from law enforcement and public safety to do data assessment and release of information that other agencies already are doing."

+Risher submitted to the appeals court evidence that some agencies may have or did destroy records of internal affairs before the law took effect.
+He said it was possible those records may still reside at the attorney general's office because California law requires state agencies to hold onto records longer than local governments.

+The California Reporting Project, a coalition of 40 media outlets, was formed to mine documents made available by the new law.
+Its members have filed hundreds of public records records seeking police records.

 The appeals court in San Francisco has up to 90 days to decide on Becerra's appeal.